 Apart from spawning in swamps (added in 1.4), slimes can only spawn in every 10th chunk in average ("Slime Chunks").
 Chunks are 16x16 blocks wide (x and z axis) and 256 blocks high (y axis).
 Slime Chunks are predetermined by your savegame seed, and are always the same for a specific seed, just like the generated terrain.
 The only way to find Slime Chunks ingame without using third party apps or mods is to observe the slime spawns.

-Yes, it works with both Xbox 360 and PS3!
-And it also works with most old beta versions.
+Yes, it works with Xbox 360, Xbox One, PS3 and PS4!
+And it even works with most old beta versions on PC.

 Does it work in superflat worlds?